 In addition to the Spiritual Life office, students can petition the STH Student Association for funding for spiritual growth groups, and groups can meet in Marsh Chapel, Muelder Chapel, the Oxnam and Hartman Rooms, as well as at Nature’s Classroom at Sargent Center, an education and retreat facility in Peterborough, New Hampshire.
 The Student Association sponsors a chapter of the Order of Saint Luke, which meets monthly for prayer, communion, and a light meal.
-Another Student Association supported group, the Wesleyan Students Association, sponsors Wesleyan Bands, spiritual accountability small groups.
+Another Student Association-supported group, the Wesleyan Students Association, sponsors Wesleyan Bands, spiritual accountability small groups.

 Development & Alumni Relations Office

 With more than 3,700 alumni/ae, including graduates of all degree programs offered by the School of Theology, the Graduate School Division of Religious & Theological Studies, and the School of Religious Education & Social Services (closed in 1942), the School of Theology has a rich program of engagement with alumni.
-Our men and women alumni/ae represent a wide range of professions, including Christian ministry, nonprofit management and leadership, business and industry, and academia.
-Our alumni/ae live in the United States and in 49 countries around the world.
+Our alumni/ae represent a wide range of professions, including Christian ministry, nonprofit management and leadership, business and industry, and academia.
+Our alumni/ae live in the United States and in 49 other countries around the world.

-The Development & Alumni Relations office coordinates a variety of programs and activities, including regional alumni group events, class reunions, distinguished alumni awards, Focus magazine, the annual fund, phonathon, the annual Lowell Lecture series, and special events.
+The Development & Alumni Relations office coordinates a variety of programs and activities, including regional alumni group events, class reunions, distinguished alumni awards, focus magazine, the annual fund, phonathon, the annual Lowell Lecture series, and special events.

 The Development & Alumni Relations office provides: